Mulalo-mab/Mulalo-mab/README.md

 Software Developer
 ------------------

-I am still a student from CodeSpace Academy's comprehensive Software Development course.
-I am proficient in HTML, CSS and JavaScript.
-My previous experience as a self-taught developer has primed me to quickly understand and apply new knowledge.
+I am a certified software developer, having completed CodeSpace Academy's comprehensive Software Development course.
+I am proficient in HTML, CSS, and JavaScript, and have also gained experience in React, Tailwind CSS, and TypeScript.
+My education has equipped me to quickly understand and apply new knowledge effectively.

 * 🌍  I'm based in Cape Town
 * ✉️  You can contact me at [mulalomabuda@gmail.com](mailto:mulalomabuda@gmail.com)
 * 🧠  I'm learning Advanced Javascript
-* ⚡  I am a soccer fan

 ### Skills